-The main benefit of push notifications is that users don’t need to be in the app in order to see them.
-App publishers can send them at any time.
-Plus, many people opt-in to push notifications when they download an app.
+The main benefit of push notifications is that users don’t need to be in a particular app or on a site in order to see them.
+App or website publishers can send them at any time.
+Plus, many people opt into push notifications when they download an app.

 When used correctly, push notifications can help retention rates.
-Business Insider reported that push notifications increase retention rates by 23% after just three months.
+In fact, Notify Visitors reports that push notifications generate a 39% retention rate.

-A push notification is the notification itself that can come from any app, and will appear on your phone’s lock screen.
+A push notification is a notification itself that can come from any app and most websites and will appear on your phone’s lock screen.
 It is quite literally ‘pushing’ you to open your phone and read the notification.

 Push notifications and SMS notifications can be used for similar purposes.
 However, the platforms used to send them are vastly different.